orbitalquark/textadept/doc/06_AdeptEditing.md

 ### Replace in Selection

-By default, `Replace All` replaces all text in the buffer.
-If you want to replace all text in just a portion of the buffer, select a block of text and then `Replace All`.
+By default, "Replace All" replaces all text in the buffer.
+If you want to replace all text in just a portion of the buffer, select a block of text and then "Replace All".

 ### Find in Files